+Component Description

+x.file

+c.SID

+NOTE: The

+where: SID is the ORACLE\SID of a target Oracle database that is configured as a change-history target.

-Component Description x.file where: file is a structured file that contains data in one of the supported formats (see format category). c.SID where: SID is the ORACLE_SID of a target Oracle database that is configured as a change-history target. sharePlex-supported datastore types, data types, and listed in the SharePlex Release Notes.
+where: file is a structured file that contains data in one of the supported formats (see format category).

+\ NOTE: The SharePlex-supported datastore types, data types, and operations are listed in the SharePlex Release Notes.